FHTW-HWSE/projekt-gruppe19/README_new.md

 # User stories and acceptance criteria

-### **User Story 1**

-As a student, I want to be able to input my student ID and be assigned a seat in the classroom, so that I can know where to sit during in-person exams and feel safe in my designated seat.

-### Acceptance criteria US1

--	The program must allow students to input their student ID and receive an assigned seat.
--	The assigned seat must be recorded and saved in the system.
--	The assigned seat must be displayed on the seating chart.
--	The assigned seat should be taking any social distancing requirements into account.

 ## **User Story: Generating seating chart**

 As a professor, I want to be able to input the dimensions of the classroom and select a seating arrangement pattern, so that I can generate